gayolGate/HypeStore/README.md

   - **Design and color palette** (it looks great or it blinds you?) 🖼
 - 🔒 **No tracking**: HypeStore doesn't track you at all.
 There are not accounts.
 When you rate an app, we use to identify you a randomly generated 10 digits code in your phone that isn't related to your identity or your IP.
 - 📖 **Newsletter:** Newsteller section of the app includes opinions about projects, apps and games, news and recommendations by HypeStore Team, with at least one article per week, apart from aditional resources from third party webs.
 You can unsubscribe for not seeing it anymore.
+- 💻 **GHDB:** HypeStore works extracting data from this GitHub repository.
+In Developer Settings, you can change "gayolGate/HypeStore" to any repo to connect the app to a new store.
+The repo must have the adecuate format so HypeStore can read it.
+- 📑 **Opensource:** Of couse, we are opensource.
+You can download the .AIA file and edit whatever you want to make forks or even new applications (with atribution to the original project).

 ## Install